jpcposts/jpcposts.github.io/_posts/2023/2023-10-08-error_importing_ova_file.md

 ## Resolution:

-To resolve this error, we'll use VirtualBox as an intermediary to import and then re-export the OVA package using the "Open Virtualization 1.0" format, which is more compatible with vCenter and vSphere.
+To resolve this error, we'll use VirtualBox as an intermediary to import and then re-export the OVA package using the `Open Virtualization 1.0`format, which is more compatible with vCenter and vSphere.

 ### Step 1: Download and Install VirtualBox and Microsoft Visual C++ Redistributable Packages